Cr4sh/SmmBackdoorNg/README.md

 [+] Done, Hyper-V backdoor was successfully installed
 ```

 In case when `smm_backdoor_hyper_v.py` is unable to locate target VMCS region &minus; you can override its default scanning options by specifying appropriate values in `--scan-from`, `--scan-to` and `--scan-step` command line arguments of the program.
+Since VMCS region location stage might take a while, you also can use `--verbose` option of the program to display operation progress information.

 After successful Hyper-V backdoor load you can run its client program to ensure that backdoor is up and responding: